Tom Holmoe: Athletic administration

-After resigning from Cal, Holmoe returned to BYU to serve as associate athletic director.
-In March 2005, he was appointed as BYU's 12th athletic director, and the first to oversee both men's and women's athletics (previously women's sports had its own athletic director).
-Under Holmoe's leadership, the Cougars have achieved success, winning 14 conference championships in the 2006–07 academic year alone and many others in subsequent years.
+After resigning from Cal, Holmoe returned to BYU to serve as associate AD.
+In March 2005, he was appointed as BYU's 12th AD, and the first to oversee both men's and women's athletics (previously women's sports at BYU had its own AD).
+Under Holmoe's leadership, the Cougars achieved success, winning 14 conference championships in the 2006–07 academic year alone and many others in subsequent years.

-Holmoe has had notable successes with his head coaching hires, including for football and men's basketball.
+Holmoe had successes with head coaching hires, including for football and men's basketball.
 He hired head football coach Bronco Mendenhall, who returned BYU's football team to national prominence, and head men's basketball coach Dave Rose, who led BYU's men's basketball team to consistent conference championships and NCAA tournament appearances.
-Following Bronco Mendenhall's departure to the University of Virginia and Dave Rose's retirement, Holmoe hired Kalani Sitake as head football coach and Mark Pope as men's head basketball coach, both of whom have led their teams to Top 25 national rankings in the end-of-season AP polls.
+Following Mendenhall's departure to the University of Virginia and Rose's retirement, Holmoe hired Kalani Sitake as head football coach and Mark Pope as men's head basketball coach, both of whom have led their teams to Top 25 national rankings in the end-of-season AP polls.
+In 2024, after Mark Pope’s departure to the University of Kentucky, Holmoe hired former NBA assistant Kevin Young as men’s basketball head coach.
+In his first season, Young led the men’s basketball team to the NCAA Sweet 16.

 During the COVID-19 pandemic, BYU's independent football schedule was drastically altered at the last minute as several conferences decided to play league-only games.
 Holmoe had to quickly piece together a full season of games.
 He was able to fill BYU's schedule and the team finished the year 11-1 and ranked #11 in the end-of-season AP Poll.
 His efforts were recognized by The National Association of Collegiate Directors of Athletics (NACDA) who awarded him with the 2020-2021 Athletics Director of the Year award.

 On September 10, 2021, BYU accepted an invitation to join the Big 12 Conference for all sports.
 Holmoe was instrumental in positioning the Cougars for the invitation, having petitioned the Big 12 for membership in 2016 and again in 2021.

+In February 2025, Holmoe announced he would retire from serving as AD at the conclusion of the 2024-2025 sports season, capping two decades in the role.

 Personal life

 Holmoe is a member of the Church of Jesus Christ of Latter-day Saints, converting from Lutheranism six years after leaving BYU.
 He lives in Provo, Utah, with his wife Lori and their four children.
-Holmoe's brother Steve, a physical education teacher and assistant football coach at Glendale High School, was a strong safety at UCLA before sustaining a career-ending injury.